-Judge Sets March Trial For 5 Men In Michigan Governor Plot - NewsBreak
+Judge sets March trial for 5 men in Michigan governor plot - NewsBreak

-GRAND RAPIDS, Mich.
-(AP) — A judge set a March 8 trial for five men accused of planning to kidnap Michigan Gov. Gretchen Whitmer.
+GRAND RAPIDS, Mich. -- A judge set a March 8 trial for five men accused of planning to kidnap Michigan Gov. Gretchen Whitmer.

 U.S. District Judge Robert Jonker set the new date Monday after defense lawyers seeking more time to prepare asked him to postpone an October trial.
 Federal prosecutors didn't object last week.